 NPN refers to nitrogen in a feed sample that is not in the form of protein.
 Common forms of NPN are urea and ammonia.
 It is important to never feed urea or ammonia to horses.
 It is used in ruminant diets as it can be used to synthesize amino acids by the microbial population of the rumen, but is toxic to horses.

-One of the primary functions of pantothenic acid relates to its role as a component of CoA.
+Pantothenic acid is a B-vitamin that is required in animals to synthesize coenzyme-A (CoA).
 The synthesis of CoA requires pantothenic acid, cysteine, and ATP.
-As a component of CoA, pantothenic acid becomes essential for production energy from carbohydrate, fat and protein.
+As a component of CoA, pantothenic acid becomes essential for producing energy from carbohydrates, fat and protein.
 Pantothenic acid also helps to create red blood cells and hormones, process other vitamins like riboflavin and synthesize cholesterol.

 Unit of measure commonly used to state micro mineral concentrations in feed.
 Same as milligrams/kilogram (mg/kg).

 Pectin is an intercellular (occurs between cells) polysaccharide (carbohydrate) that functions as a cellular glue.
-The main source of difference between the measurement of NSC and calculation of NFC.
+It is the main source of difference between the measurement of NSC and calculation of NFC.

 Depending on geographical location premix can have different meanings.
 In general, a premix only contains the mineral and vitamin portion of the diet and is added to the rest of the diet to provide a completely balanced feed with all the necessary minerals and vitamins.
-In contrast many supplements available for horses, may not contain a complete or appropriate balance of minerals and vitamins.
-The term premix generally indicates it contains the complete profile of minerals and vitamins required for the animal that it has been formulated for.
+In contrast, many supplements available for horses may not contain a complete or appropriate balance of minerals and vitamins.
+The term premix generally indicates that it contains the complete profile of minerals and vitamins required for the animal that it has been formulated for.

-A macro premix contains all the macro minerals, along with all the micro minerals and vitamins.
+A macro premix contains all of the macro minerals along with all the micro minerals and vitamins.
 Whereas, a micro premix (very low inclusion rate in the total diet) would only contain the micro minerals and vitamins.
-Sometimes called a vitamin trace mineral pak (VTM).
+A macro premix is sometimes called a vitamin trace mineral pak (VTM).

 Often referred to as crude protein because it is a measure of total nitrogen, not the actual protein content of a feed.
 The total nitrogen content of a feed is multiplied by 6.25 based on the assumption that true protein contains 16% nitrogen.
 Proteins are made up of amino acids.